Safari Rally Kenya Results And Standings - UrduPoint

 Safari Rally Kenya Results And Standings

-Naivasha, (APP - UrduPoint / Pakistan Point News - 23rd Mar, 2025) Results and standings after the Safari Rally Kenya, the third of 14 races in the WRC season on Sunday:
+Naivasha, (APP - UrduPoint / Pakistan Point News - 24th Mar, 2025) results and standings after the Safari Rally Kenya, the third of 14 races in the WRC season on Sunday:

 1. Elfyn Evans/Scott Martin (GBR/Toyota) 4hr 20min 03.8sec, 2.
 Ott Tanak/Martin Jarveoja (EST/Hyundai) at 1min 09.9sec, 3.
 Thierry Neuville/Martijn Wydaeghe (BEL/Hyundai) 3:32.0, 4.
 Sami Pajari/Marko Salminen (FIN/Toyota) 7:18.7, 5.
 Gregoire Munster/Louis Louka (LUX-BEL/M-Sport-Ford) 11:35.3